ADnothing/STN1WC/direct_application/README.md

 # Direct application

-Network fully trained on the SKA Science Data Challenge 2 (SDC2) data.
+Network fully trained on the SDC2 data.
-Input data modified to match the SDC2 data frequency resolution.